py2ai/py2ai.github.io/_posts/2021-04-08-PyQt5-GUI-to-load-and-show-SQL-database.md

 ---
+categories:
+- GUI tutorial series
+description: This tutorial is about using sqlite3 to open, and show the data inside db file
+featured-img: ssqlgui
+keywords:
+- PyQt5 SQLite viewer
+- Python SQL database GUI
+- SQLite PyQt5 tutorial
+- open database file PyQt5
+- Python database viewer
+- Python projects
 layout: post
+mathjax: true
+tags:
+- PyQt5
+- GUI
+- Python
+- SQLite
+- SQL Database
+- Database Viewer
+- PyQt5 Projects
+- Python GUI
+- Tutorial
 title: How to open and show the SQL database file in a PyQt5 GUI
-categories: [GUI tutorial series]
-mathjax: true
-featured-img: ssqlgui
-description:  This tutorial is about using sqlite3 to open, and show the data inside db file
-tags: [PyQt5, GUI, Python, SQLite, SQL Database, Database Viewer, PyQt5 Projects, Python GUI, Tutorial]
-keywords: [PyQt5 SQLite viewer, Python SQL database GUI, SQLite PyQt5 tutorial, open database file PyQt5, Python database viewer, Python projects]
 ---

 Hi friends!
 Hope you are doing great.
 Today's tutorial is simple but interesting because we will see how to use PyQt5 based GUI to display the data.
 In a previous tutorial about the basics of SQLite3 we have learnt how to generate the ```.db``` database file in Python.
 We can use the same file here to open up and populate the table of